FilipDominec/python-meep-utils/README.md

 materials, data postprocessing etc.

  * License: GPLv2, http://www.gnu.org/licenses/gpl-2.0.html

+## Technical notes
+#### Installation procedure
+The scripts require working python-meep environment, recommended compilation procedure is supplied in the `python-meep-install.py` script which is hosted here: https://github.com/FilipDominec/python-meep-install

+Some scripts use the matplotlib's binding for LaTeX for nicer plots.
+You may either install the dependencies using `sudo apt-get install -y texlive-latex-extra dvipng`, or modify the scripts to avoid using the latter.

+The procedure is tested on Debian-based Linux distributions.
+You may have to manually modify it if your system differs.
+Please read the script for details.

+#### General modules and other files

+ * `meep_utils.py`       - the main module with routines useful for python-meep simulations
+ * `meep_materials.py`   - module containing realistic definition of materials used
+ * `README.md`		 - this file
+ * `LICENSE`		 - General Public License
+ * `metamaterial_models.py` - different metamaterial models (that can be shared by other scripts)
+ * `plot_scan_as_contours.py` - if multiple simulations are run as a parametric scan, this allows to present all results in a single contour plot
+ * `harminv_wrapper.py` - allows to simply use filter diagonalisation method from Python

 ## Troubleshooting - what may happen and what it means
 #### Outright errors